Introduction to Social Policy (core)

-This module aims to consolidate and deepen your sociological knowledge and understanding through autonomous work.
-Supported by a supervisor you will define, design and execute an indepth study on a topic of your choice.
+This module aims to consolidate and deepen your knowledge and understanding of social policy through autonomous work.
+Supported by a supervisor you will define, design and execute an in-depth study on a topic of your choice.
 The 40 credit version may also involve original empirical research.

 This module, which is part of the degree’s ‘citizenship pathway’, combines academic study with practical engagement.
 You will research, identify and negotiate a volunteering placement in a community setting, and then use knowledge gained in class and through independent research to reflect upon your experience.
 Please note: it is likely that you will need to secure Disclosure and Barring Service (DBS) clearances in order to take up your volunteering position, and you may need to meet any associated costs.

 This module will consider contemporary and historical aspects of globalisation, with a focus on the economic, political and cultural dimensions.
 It will go on to consider how these impact on current environmental concerns, and how such debates can be theorised and conceptualised.

 This module explores the intersections between key debates in the sociology of mental health, and the sociology of the body.
 It will allow you to develop a sophisticated understanding of the ways in which social, historical, cultural and political contexts influence notions of mental and physical normality, focusing on topics such as: schizophrenia; anorexia; obesity; ageing.